Planet Ice Basingstoke

-The Planet Ice Silverdome Arena is a 2,000-seat multi-purpose arena in Basingstoke, England.
+Planet Ice Basingstoke (formerly known as Silverdome Arena) is a 2,000-seat multi-purpose arena operated by Planet Ice in Basingstoke, England.
 It was built in 1988 and has an Olympic sized 60 x 30 m ice rink.
 It is one of several ice skating arenas in the UK operated by the Planet Ice company.
 It is home to the Basingstoke Bison and Basingstoke Buffalo ice hockey teams.

 The first ever hockey game played at the ice rink was between Basingstoke Beavers (now Bison) and Bournemouth Sharks, on Sunday 17 July 1988.
 The Beavers won the game 27-2 in front of 1,200 spectators.
 The first ever goal was scored by the Beavers' Don Yewchin after just 10 seconds.

 Public Skating

 Basingstoke Ice Rink has public skating year round, seven days a week.
 Disco sessions occur every Friday at 20:00 and birthday parties can be booked for the morning and afternoon sessions all week.